f5devcentral/f5-agility-labs-nginx/docs/class5/module9/module9.rst

   Finished trip with 10 points\:\:

-GHZ tool will report HTTP status code 403 which indicates traffic is blocked by NAPDOS
+GHZ tool will report HTTP status code 403 which indicates traffic is blocked by NGINX App Protect DoS

   Error distribution: